Alitalia: a symbol of Italy's stunted efforts at market economy

 Various European majors have flirted with Alitalia, but backed off in the end: KLM withdrew in 2000 after the state backtracked on their plans to shut Milan's second airport, thus making KLM's idea of a north-Italian hub unsustainable.

-Other serious suitors included the merged Air France-KLM, Germany's Lufthansa (LHAG.DE), British Airways and Swissair, but all in the end retreated, partially because of an inability to negotiate a deal on purely commercial terms.
+Other serious suitors included the merged Air France-KLM, Germany's Lufthansa, British Airways and Swissair, but all in the end retreated, partially because of an inability to negotiate a deal on purely commercial terms.

-The state is jealously guarding heavily unionized Alitalia and its 14,000 workers, branding it a national strategic asset.
+The state is jealously guarding heavily unionised Alitalia and its 14,000 workers, branding it a national strategic asset.

 Rome believes Italy needs a national airline to ensure its mountainous and stretched geography is well served, and former Prime Minister Silvio Berlusconi won the 2008 election promising to keep the airline in Italian hands.